ayushkumarshah/ayushkumarshah.github.io/_posts/2020-06-06-pandas-pipe-plotly.md

     return wrapper
 ```

-We have created a decorator called **`df_info`** which displays information like time taken by the function, shape and columns after appling any function **`f`**.
+We have created a decorator called **`df_info`** which displays information like time taken by the function, shape, and columns after applying any function **`f`**.

-The advantage of using deorator is that we get logging.
-You can modify the decorator according to the information that you want to log or display after applying performing an operation on the dataframe.
+The advantage of using a deorator is that we get logging.
+You can modify the decorator according to the information that you want to log or display after performing an operation on the dataframe.

 Now, we create functions as our plan and use these decorators on them by using **`@df_info`**.
 This will be equivalent to calling **`df_info(f(df, *args, **kwargs))`**